wandss/FileNetPEAPI/README.md

                             )
 ```
 ***Only documents available in FileNet repository can be attached, therefore the ID for this document must be passed here.
 It is also required to pass the object_store key with the desired 'ObjectStoreName'
-It is also possible to set a subject for this Workflow by passing the parameter: subject with any string you like as value.***
+It is also possible to set a subject for this Workflow by passing the parameter subject, with any string you like as value.***

-As shown in this part above, starting (lauching) a workflow relies on many variables.
+As shown rigth above, starting (lauching) a workflow relies on many variables.
 Therefore is important to know the workflow that's been started.

 ###Commum atributes for any workflows are:
 - wf_name
 - subject
-Any other attribute depends for the workflow.
+Any other attribute depends on the Workflow's settings.

 ##Notes on this program:
 Obviously there are many things to improve at this API (and probably some bugs) yet, at the state it is now, I do believe it can be shared, since I've already used it to implement at least other trhee different applications and they are working just fine.

-I do hope this API can be useful for those who intends to develop FileNet application.
+I do hope this API can be useful for those who intends to develop FileNet application as it has been to myself.

-##WTF (What's the Future):
+This API aims the "Process Engine" only.
+To expand it's usage and use Python to access "Content Engine" I do recommend the Open CMIS API.
-- Improve this code
+Open CMIS is an amazing API for accessing and controlling objects inside a CMIS Compliant repository.
-- Maybe publicate it in PyPI
+It is distributed and maintenned by Apache Chemistry and written ....